-- An introduction to university-level writing.
+- This course provides an introduction to university-level writing.
 Students produce and revise multiple drafts of essays, practice essential skills of paragraph organization, and develop techniques of critical analysis and research.
 Readings from a wide range of texts in literature, the media, and academic disciplines.
 Assignments move from personal response papers to formal academic essays.
 Enrollment limited to 17.
 Banner registrations after classes begin require instructor approval.
 S/NC.
+FYS

 - Professor: Danny Warshay

 - Entrepreneurship is innovation in practice: transforming ideas into opportunities, and, through a deliberate process, opportunities into commercial realities.
 These entrepreneurial activities can take place in two contexts: the creation of new organizations; and within existing organizations.
 This course will present an entrepreneurial framework for these entrepreneurial processes, supported by case studies that illustrate essential elements.
 Successful entrepreneurs and expert practitioners will be introduced who will highlight practical approaches to entrepreneurial success.
 Enrollment limited to 35.
 WRIT

 - Students will be engaged in interdisciplinary analyses of the life-cycle costs, environmental impacts, technical developments, and policy innovations at the local and regional level.
 We will discuss technical modifications in vehicles, such as plug-in hybrids, as well as policy and planning on intermodal systems, recycle-a-bike programs, intelligent transportation systems, and other innovations.
 Enrollment limited to 20 first year students.
 Instructor permission required.
 FYS WRIT.

 ETHN0090A: The Border/La Frontera